Dentistry

 Here are some instances when you should get a new toothbrush or toothbrush head:

-• Your toothbrush is fraying.
 Nylon bristles wear out faster from aggressive or frequent use.
-Splayed bristles cannot reach well under the gumline or between the teeth.6
+An old toothbrush will have splayed bristles, which cannot reach well under the gumline or between the teeth.6

-• You have been sick with an illness like strep throat or the common cold.
+If you have been sick with illnesses like strep throat or the common cold, you should change your toothbrush.
 A clean toothbrush can help you recover so you don’t reinfect yourself with the same bacteria from your toothbrush.

-• You drop your toothbrush.
 The bristles in your toothbrush collect bacteria, especially if you don’t keep it clean.
+If you drop it on the bathroom floor or any dirty surface, you risk the chance of putting harmful bacteria into your mouth.

-• You are struggling with bad breath or another dental issue.
+If you struggle with bad breath or another dental issue despite having a good oral care routine, you may have been using the same toothbrush for too long.
 Bad breath might be a sign that your current toothbrush isn’t doing its job.

-• Your dentist recommends a different brush with soft bristles instead.
+You may consider changing your toothbrush if your dentist recommends one with soft bristles instead.
 There are also toothbrushes with straight or angled bristles.

 Talk with your dentist about any concerns you have with your toothbrush or other dental appliances.
 They will recommend the best type of toothbrush for you and your dental needs.